Mortgage Terminology and Definitions

 A legal document authorizing one person to act on behalf of another.

 Necessary to create an escrow account or to adjust the seller's existing escrow account.
 Can include taxes, hazard insurance, private mortgage insurance and special assessments.

 A privilege in a mortgage permitting the borrower to make payments in advance of their due date.

 Money charged for an early repayment of debt.
 Prepayment penalties are allowed in some form (but not necessarily imposed) in many states.

-Lenders making mortgage loans directly to borrower's such as savings and loan associations, commercial banks, and mortgage companies.
+Lenders making mortgage loans directly to borrowers such as savings and loan associations, commercial banks, and mortgage companies.
 These lenders sometimes sell their mortgages into the secondary mortgage markets such as to FNMA or GNMA, etc.

 The amount of debt, not counting interest, left on a loan.

 In the event that you do not have a 20 percent down payment, lenders will allow a smaller down payment - as low as 5 percent in some cases.
 With the smaller down payment loans, however, borrowers are usually required to carry private mortgage insurance.
-Private mortgage insurance will usually require an initial premium payment and may require an additional monthly fee depending on you loan's structure.
+Private mortgage insurance will usually require an initial premium payment and may require an additional monthly fee depending on your loan's structure.

 A real estate broker or an associate holding active membership in a local real estate board affiliated with the National Association of Realtors.